Clastify logo

 Adaptation means form matched to function

 An adaptation is an inherited feature of an organism that increases its chance of survival or reproduction in a particular environment.
-The wording matters here.
-A plant does not “decide” to grow waxy leaves because the dune is dry; variation is already present, and natural selection favours individuals with features that work better in that habitat.
+Be precise with the wording: a plant doesn’t “decide” to grow waxy leaves because the dune is dry.
+Variation is already present, and natural selection favours individuals with features that work better in that habitat.

 Grass adapted to sand dunes

 A sand dune is a tough place for a plant.
 The sand drains rapidly, contains little organic matter, may be salty near the coast, shifts under wind, and can bury shoots.
-Marram grass, Ammophila arenaria, works well as a named example of a dune grass because its structure matches many of these dune problems.
+Marram grass, Ammophila arenaria, is a useful named example of a dune grass because its structure almost reads like a checklist of dune problems and solutions.

 Marram grass has long, deep and spreading roots that anchor it and reach water below the dry surface.
-It also produces rhizomes, which are horizontal underground stems that let the plant spread through shifting sand and send up new shoots after burial.
-The leaves can roll inwards, trapping humid air near the stomata and reducing the exposed surface area.
-A thick waxy cuticle reduces evaporation from the leaf surface, while sunken stomata reduce water loss in windy conditions.
-Tough supporting tissue helps leaves keep their shape when water is scarce.
+It also produces rhizomes, horizontal underground stems that let the plant spread through shifting sand and send up new shoots after burial.
+The leaves can roll inwards, which traps humid air near the stomata and reduces the exposed surface area.
+A thick waxy cuticle reduces evaporation from the leaf surface, and sunken stomata reduce water loss in windy conditions.
+Tough supporting tissue helps leaves hold their shape when water is scarce.

 Tree adapted to mangrove swamps

-Grey mangrove roots exclude much of the salt from entering the plant, while salt glands in the leaves can remove excess salt that does get in.
-The tree produces pneumatophores: vertical root branches that project above the mud and take in oxygen through small openings.
+Grey mangrove roots exclude much of the salt from entering the plant, while salt glands in the leaves remove excess salt that does get in.
+The tree produces pneumatophores: vertical root branches that stick up above the mud and take in oxygen through small openings.
 Air spaces inside the root tissues help oxygen move down to living root cells.
-The roots also help stabilize the tree in soft sediment, and buoyant propagules can be dispersed by seawater to new muddy shores.
+The roots also stabilize the tree in soft sediment, and buoyant propagules can be dispersed by seawater to new muddy shores.

 These examples fit the guiding question well: habitat conditions and adaptations are related because the properties of body parts match the physical problems of the habitat.
 Hydrophobic cuticle reduces water loss; air-filled root tissue improves gas exchange; salt glands move ions out of leaves.
 In biological systems, the properties of components matter because they determine what the whole organism can do.